 First things first – Make Sure it’s a Good Fit

 If this is a new guitar kit, then put the guitar together first.
-Naturally you will be pulling it back down to apply the sunburst finish but you need to know that you won’t be running into problems down the track.
-Specifically you don’t want to have to risk the finish you have just invested a lot of time into by making adjustments to the guitar afterwards.
+Naturally, you will be pulling it back down to apply the sunburst finish but you need to know that you won’t be running into problems down the track.
+Specifically, you don’t want to have to risk the finish you have just invested a lot of time into by making adjustments to the guitar afterward.

 Prepping the Guitar Kits Timber